-By now, you would’ve seen the teaser of Mamangam and boy it has us excited!
+By now, you would’ve seen Mamangam.
 We knew that the movie was going to be about the Mamangam festival (it’s in the name, after all).
 But we were curious to know which episode of this ancient festival would be showcased in the movie.
-And the trailer gives us hints that kind of confirms that it is going to be about the ‘child-soldier’ who nearly killed the Samoothiri.
+And it was about the ‘child-soldier’ who nearly killed the Samoothiri.

 “In Amo 1695, one of the Jubilees happened, and the Tent pitched near Pennany, a Seaport of his, about fifteen Leagues to the Southward of Calecut.
 There were but three Men that would venture on that desperate Action, who fell in, with Sword and Target, among the Guards, and, after they had killed and wounded many, were themselves killed.
 One of the Defperados had a Nephew of fifteen or sixteen Years of Age, that kept close by his Uncle in the Attack on the Guards, and, when he faw him fall, the Youth got through the Guards in to the Tent, and make a Stroke at his Majesty’s Head, and had certainly dispatched him, if large Brass Lamp which was burning over his Head, had not marred the Blow; but, before he could make another, he was killed by the Guards; and, I believe, the fame Samoris reigns yet.”

-It looks like the movie will be focussed on the story of this teenager and his uncle who came close to achieving their impossible objective – the death of the Samoothiri.
+The movie focused on the story of this teenager and his uncle who came close to achieving their impossible objective – the death of the Samoothiri.

 But before we talk about their story, we have to understand what the Mamangam is.